slaypni/type-graphql-dataloader/README.md

 TypeORM is the first-class supported ORM.
 If your application uses TypeORM with TypeGraphQL, adding `@TypeormLoader` decorator to relation properties will solve N + 1 problem.
 When the fields are accessed by graphQL, batch loading will be performed using DataLoader under the hood.

-`@TypeormLoader` takes a function which returns the target class as the first argument. it requires another function which takes original entity and returns target relation id(s) as the second argument.

 ```ts
 import { ObjectType, Field, ID } from "type-graphql";
 import { TypeormLoader } from "type-graphql-dataloader";